spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-3.md

 _“Those grease monkeys refuse to pick a side.”_

 The Operations Union has full control of Engineering & Life Support on Deck 5 as well as the Cargo Bay on Deck 6.
-They are led by [**the Chief Engineer**](../deck-5/#the-chief-engineer), who believes staying neutral is the only way her crew can keep the station operating.
-Life Support is overseen by [**the Technician**](../deck-5/#the-technician), who is more worried about the station exploding.
-The Cargo Bay is managed by [**the Quartermaster**](../deck-6/#the-quartermaster), who is very protective of the supplies stored there.
+They are led by the Chief Engineer, who believes staying neutral is the only way her crew can keep the station operating.
+Life Support is overseen by the Technician, who is more worried about the station exploding.
+The Cargo Bay is managed by the Quartermaster, who is very protective of the supplies stored there.

 #OpsUnion members wear high-visibility orange [**_Jumpsuits_**](../appendix-magic-items/#uniform).